On this page:

 - a cash flow forecast for the first 12 months of the business

 - a copy of the contract to purchase the business, if you are buying an existing business

 - a copy of the lease, or agreement to transfer the lease to you, if you will rent your business premises.

 You should contact the Business Licensing Authority (BLA) to ensure you have prepared a complete application and included the required supporting documents.
-Call 1300 135 or email firstname.lastname@example.org.
+Email using the BLA enquiry form or call 1300 135 452.
 Calling this number costs the same as a local call.
 Additional charges may apply if you are calling from overseas, on a mobile or payphone.

 You must pay the relevant application and licence fee before your application can be processed.
-For more information, view our Fees and forms page.
+For more information, view Fees and forms.